 With each new exhibition in our gallery, a new tour and art-making activity are developed.
 Field trips have introduced students to the works of Ansel Adams, Edgar Degas, Pablo Picasso and José Guadalupe Posada.
 Other exhibitions students have visited include Japanese ceramics, art quilts, and pastel paintings.
 Field trip lessons have covered elements in art such as the use of space, color, light, balance, and emphasis.
 Themes for discussions and projects are drawn from the exhibitions, such as developing narrative, use of graphic design in advertising, and exploring satire or caricature.

 The Low Sensory/Special Needs Nutcracker is a production very dear to Central West Ballet.
 They work with county and local special education departments to create a Nutcracker open for all school children with special needs, their families or caregivers to enjoy this holiday tradition in a non-judgmental environment.
 The production is uniquely different from the traditional Nutcracker: house lights are up 25%, volume is down 25% with no special effects used (no fog, snow or cannon shot sounds).
 An ASL Interpreter signs the welcome and brief reading of The Nutcracker story and, time allowing, the Q&A afterwards.
 The performance is half the length of our regular Nutcracker and patrons are encouraged to move, walk around, clap, verbalize, etc. whenever they need or want to.
-This production is on December 11, 2024.

 The City Ministry Network’s Hispanic Youth Council is a group of young people from Hispanic backgrounds who come together to serve their communities and grow in their faith.
 The council is a part of the larger City Ministry Network, which seeks to empower urban churches to serve their communities more effectively.